istio/istio.io/_docs/setup/meshexpansion.md

 type: markdown
 ---

-Instructions to configure Istio on a Kubernetes Cluster to support workloads not managed by Kubernetes, running on cloud or on prem VMs.
+Instructions to configure Istio on a Kubernetes Cluster so it can be expanded with services running on cloud or on prem VMs.

 _This document is under construction._